-Foreign Language majors and students pursuing teaching certification must complete 36 credits in one language beginning with the intermediate level if it is modern, and the elementary level if it is classical.
+Foreign Language majors and students pursuing teaching certification must complete 36 credits in one language beginning with the intermediate level if it is modern (or 30 credits if beginning at the 300-level), and the elementary level if it is classical.
 Modern Language majors normally take at least 12 credits in a second language, either modern or classical, as their cognate.
 A double major may be pursued by taking 36 credits in one language, beginning with the intermediate or elementary level, and by satisfying the major and cognate requirements of another department.
 The placement of students at a particular foreign-language level is the responsibility of the department.

 The department urges students to study abroad during their junior year.
 In addition, it strongly recommends that students returning from the foreign study experience take at least one course per semester in their major language during the senior year.
-All returning students are required to take at least one 400-level course in their major language at The University of Scranton.
+All returning students are required to take at least one upperdivision 300- or 400-level course in their major language at The University of Scranton.
 Courses taken abroad in the target language may count toward majors and minors.